 Money-back guarantee: None

 TunnelBear has risen in the ranks of the fastest VPNs with an average download speed of 222 Mbps.
-It’s the only VPN on this list with a free version, though it’s capped at 500 MB per month.
+It’s one of just two VPNs on this list with a free version, though it’s capped at 500 MB per month.
 This is a novice-friendly VPN with easy-to-use apps for PC, Mac, iOS, and Android, plus a handy Chrome extension.

 TunnelBear employs strong encryption and sticks to a strict no-logs privacy policy.
 It doesn’t reliably work with streaming services like Netflix, but it’s a solid option for torrenting, private browsing, and bypassing censorship in places like China.
 You can connect up to a maximum of five devices at once.